-Yes, you need to schedule an appointment.
+Yes, you are encouraged to schedule an appointment.
 However, if you are very ill and need to be seen, we will try to accommodate you.

 It depends on what you're coming in for, but usually we can fit you in either that day or within a few days.

 Many services are already covered by your student fees.
 If you do incur a cost, we bill your student account at the Student Business Office.

 We do offer many commonly used medications at a significant discount, as well as free samples.
 In addition, our clinicians can write you a prescription and help you find the most affordable pharmacy in your area for that medication.

 There is no fee for the exam or consultation, but there will be a fee for any lab work, certain supplies that may be used during minor procedures, medications, or injections.
 There is a $20 fee for the physical exams required by Health Science Programs.

 No, we don't bill your insurance for the visits, services, medications, or lab work.

-Yes, we provide four personal counseling sessions per semester at no cost to the student.
+Yes, we provide six personal counseling sessions per semester at no cost to the student.
 We provide a short- term treatment model and, therefore, we are not available to work with long-term counseling needs.
 Counseling interns work under the supervision of a Licensed Clinical Social Worker.

 No, the health fee covers most of out services.
 However, we can provide you with information on low-cost insurance plans that you may qualify for.

 We offer the morning after pill and pregnancy tests for a low fee.
 Condoms are always available for free.

 Yes.
 We collect specimens for Human Immunodeficiency Virus (HIV) and Sexually Transmitted Infections (STIs) and send them to the lab for a reduced fee.
 You can also access low cost/free STI testing through Planned Parenthood at 888-898-3806.
 We also offer a free vaccination (to qualified males and females age 19-26) for HPV - Human Papillomavirus.